zandaqo/compago/README.md

 })
 ```

-### Two-Way Data Binding
+### Data Binding

 We often have to take values from DOM elements (e.g. input fields) and update
 our UI or domain states with them.
 To simplify the process, Compago offers the
 `bond` directive.
 The directive provides a declarative way to define an event
 listener that (upon being triggered) takes the specified value from its DOM
 element, optionally validates and parses it, and sets it on desired object, be
-it the element itself or a domain state object.
+it the element itself or an observable domain state object.

 ```ts
 class CommentElement extends LitElement {